ajwilkinson/jupyterlab/WORKING.md

 Note that list extensions reports this as status:error which looks like it's a form of internal compatibility checking

 Have done a pip freeze for reference....

+The entrypoint stuff is in the metadata installed by pip - called entrypoints.txt